meedan/check-api/config/terms_of_service.md

 ## WARRANTIES, DISCLAIMERS AND INDEMNIFICATION?

-YOUR USE OF Checkdesk SITES IS AT YOUR OWN RISK.
-WE ASSUME NO RESPONSIBILITY AND/OR LIABILITY FOR: THE CONTENT OF ANY MATERIAL OR COMMUNICATION CREATED BY YOU, ANY THIRD PARTY OR RECEIVED BY YOU FROM A SOURCE OUTSIDE THE OUR SITE (EVEN IF YOU HAVE LINKED TO THAT SITE FROM the Checkdesk powered liveblog); ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE OR INCIDENTAL DAMAGES, LIABILITY AND/OR COSTS, INCLUDING ATTORNEYS FEES, CAUSED BY THE WAY YOU USE THE liveblog MATERIALS OR TECHNOLOGY, INCLUDING BUT NOT LIMITED TO CLAIMS OF SLANDER, LIBEL, INFRINGEMENT, AND/OR PLAGIARISM; ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE OR INCIDENTAL DAMAGES, LIABILITY AND/OR COSTS, INCLUDING ATTORNEYS FEES, ARISING FROM Meedan SERVICE INTERRUPTIONS, INTERNET SERVICE INTERRUPTIONS OR CHANGES, EVEN IF THESE DISRUPTIONS ARISE FROM CIRCUMSTANCES UNDER OUR CONTROL; ANY OTHER DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE DAMAGES OF ANY KIND, INCLUDING ATTORNEYS FEES, ARISING FROM YOUR PARTICIPATION; PRIVACY IN CONNECTION WITH YOUR USE OF Checkdesk powered liveblog AND/OR OTHER INTERNET ACTIVITIES (EXCEPT IN THE CASE OF ANY WILLFUL OR GROSSLY NEGLIGENT BREACH OF THE PRIVACY POLICY BY Meedan).
+YOUR USE OF Check SITES IS AT YOUR OWN RISK.
+WE ASSUME NO RESPONSIBILITY AND/OR LIABILITY FOR: THE CONTENT OF ANY MATERIAL OR COMMUNICATION CREATED BY YOU, ANY THIRD PARTY OR RECEIVED BY YOU FROM A SOURCE OUTSIDE THE OUR SITE (EVEN IF YOU HAVE LINKED TO THAT SITE FROM the Check powered liveblog); ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE OR INCIDENTAL DAMAGES, LIABILITY AND/OR COSTS, INCLUDING ATTORNEYS FEES, CAUSED BY THE WAY YOU USE THE liveblog MATERIALS OR TECHNOLOGY, INCLUDING BUT NOT LIMITED TO CLAIMS OF SLANDER, LIBEL, INFRINGEMENT, AND/OR PLAGIARISM; ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE OR INCIDENTAL DAMAGES, LIABILITY AND/OR COSTS, INCLUDING ATTORNEYS FEES, ARISING FROM Meedan SERVICE INTERRUPTIONS, INTERNET SERVICE INTERRUPTIONS OR CHANGES, EVEN IF THESE DISRUPTIONS ARISE FROM CIRCUMSTANCES UNDER OUR CONTROL; ANY OTHER DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE DAMAGES OF ANY KIND, INCLUDING ATTORNEYS FEES, ARISING FROM YOUR PARTICIPATION; PRIVACY IN CONNECTION WITH YOUR USE OF Check powered liveblog AND/OR OTHER INTERNET ACTIVITIES (EXCEPT IN THE CASE OF ANY WILLFUL OR GROSSLY NEGLIGENT BREACH OF THE PRIVACY POLICY BY Meedan).

 EVERYTHING ON THE liveblog SITE IS PROVIDED TO YOU “AS IS”, WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

-If you do something that, according to the terms of the Privacy Policy and Other Agreements, warrants your termination from the service or expulsion from the Checkdesk liveblog, you accept full responsibility for anything that happens following your expulsion, including indemnifying and holding Meedan harmless from any and all claims by others arising from your conduct and/or use of the Meedan site, and/or the materials and services provided.
+If you do something that, according to the terms of the Privacy Policy and Other Agreements, warrants your termination from the service or expulsion from the Check liveblog, you accept full responsibility for anything that happens following your expulsion, including indemnifying and holding Meedan harmless from any and all claims by others arising from your conduct and/or use of the Meedan site, and/or the materials and services provided.

 ## SERVICE UPTIME